N Engl J Med April 23, 2020

 Comparator

-Conservative medical therapy
+Conservative strategy (optimal medical therapy alone)

 Endpoint